TheLycorisRadiata/game_unity_treasureventure/README.md

 - Splash Screen.
 - Menu: Volume settings, etc.
 - Help Key: It displays blinking arrows to guide to the goal.
 Disabled by default.
 There's a popup after a certain time asking if the player needs help.

-MOVEMENT
-- Moving in 4 directions: forward, backward, step to the left, step to the right.
-- Rotation left and right.
-- Single jump.

 INTERACTION
 - Push objects and NOT pull them.